cknoll/pledges/README.md

 ## Background and credits

-I have previously used [similar pledges](http://www.openbydefault.se/pledge/) when i ran Open By Default, inspired by [Erin McKiernan](https://emckiernan.wordpress.com/pledge/) and these were forked from Daniel Mitchen after his [new years tweet](https://twitter.com/EvoMRI/status/1344728435210514436).
+I have previously used [similar pledges](http://www.openbydefault.se/pledge/) when I ran Open By Default, inspired by [Erin McKiernan](https://emckiernan.wordpress.com/pledge/) and these were forked from Daniel Mietchen after his [new years tweet](https://twitter.com/EvoMRI/status/1344728435210514436).
 I might update them during the year.